openhab/openhab-addons/bundles/org.openhab.binding.modbus.kermi/README.md

 1. Create _Kermi Heat Pump X-Center_ and attach it to the previous installed _Modbus TCP Slave (Bridge)_.
 Configuration requires an appropriate Data Refresh Interval with more than 2000 Milliseconds, default is 5000.
-If it's too fast, you may experience errors in openHAB or your x-center!
+If it's too fast, you may experience errors in openHAB or your X-Center!
-Reboot if x-center stops responding on network access.
+Reboot if X-Center stops responding on network access.
 You can enable "PV Modulation" if you want to read the values (default: disabled)

 Details on Configurations explained below.